Cedars-Sinai-Neuroimaging/magnitude_dncnn/README.md

 Program for denoising T2star-weighted susceptibility MRI.

-Provided model was trained on the whole cohort using 80:20 train/validation split.
+Provided model was trained using 80:20 train/validation split.
 Data can be shared for reasonable requests.

 ---